|CRS Main | About Us | Employment | Facilities | Memberships | Hours of Operation | Contact Us|

 |Adventure Pursuits | Aquatics | Fitness & Wellness | Informal Recreation | Intramural Sports | Special Events | Sport Clubs|

 |Adult Swim Lessons | Babysitter Training | CPR/AED & First Aid Courses | Lifeguard Courses | Swim To | Tigerfish|

 The American Red Cross lifeguarding course will train participants in all the skills and techniques necessary to become a professional lifeguard.
 This training course is intended for those who seek a certification for the first time or for those renewing their certification.
 There will be videos, demonstrations, as well as hands on experience.
 The class covers equipment based rescues, spinal injury management and post rescue care.
 Participants will also learn how to be a professional lifeguard and how to interact with the public.

 Upon successful completion of the course participants will receive an American Red Cross lifeguard/first aid and CPR/AED for the professional rescuer certification which is valid for two years.
-PDF copies of certifications will be emailed to participants within one month of course completion.
+Digital certifications will be available within 2 weeks of course completion.

 Fees are non-refundable if participant does not demonstrate skill competency, fails written test or cannot attend entire course.
 If instructor cancels class due to low registration numbers or unforeseen circumstances, full refunds will be given to registered participants.

 If you would like your own copy of the American Red Cross Participant Manual, you may purchase one to be available the first day of class.
 The manual has been designed to simplify learning and understanding of the material.
 The manual reinforces key points from the lecture portions of the course and contains skill sets.
 The manual will be yours to keep and serve as a reference after the course.
 Please click here to download and print the Lifeguarding Participant Manual if you are opting not to purchase the manual.